DalbergDataInsights/spph-email-report/README.md

 To choose the date open config.json config >> config.json

-In dictionary in "date" change the date, keeping the preset formt: YYYYMM -> 202011 is November 2020.
+In dictionary in "date" change the date, keeping the preset format: YYYYMM -> 202011 is November 2020.
 Note, this change affects the data extraction (data is extracted for the given month) and automatically updates the email, so that no altering of template is necessary for the new date.

 ### HOW TO ADD OR DELETE INDICATORS OR DISTRICTS